 Rule 4

 1. The Meeting of the Parties shall elect Parties for serving two terms in the Committee.
-Each Party elected by the Meeting of the Parties shall appoint a permanent member of the Committee for two terms.
-Each Party elected by the Meeting of the Parties should also appoint an alternate member for two terms.
+Each Party elected by the Meeting of the Parties shall appoint a permanent and an alternate member of the Committee for two terms.
 The term of office of a member shall commence with the appointment by a Party.
-This paragraph should apply without prejudice to the right of a Party elected by the Meeting of the Parties to appoint in exceptional cases a permanent replacement for the permanent or the alternate member.
+This paragraph shall apply without prejudice to the right of a Party elected by the Meeting of the Parties to appoint in exceptional cases a permanent replacement for the permanent or the alternate member.

 2. Members are expected to participate in every meeting of the Committee.
 If in exceptional cases the permanent member is unable to participate in a meeting of the Committee, the alternate member shall participate and the Party shall inform the Chair and the secretariat accordingly well in advance of the meeting.
 To ensure continuity in the Committee’s deliberations, Parties should avoid rotation of permanent members and alternate members in a Party’s participation in the Committee meetings.
 The responsibility for the proper briefing of the alternate member and the facilitation of his/her participation in a meeting rests with the permanent member who cannot participate.
 If the alternate member is also unable to participate, the respective Party should make every effort to find a suitable replacement of its nominated members for that meeting of the Committee, informing the Chair and the secretariat accordingly well in advance of the meeting.